The Problem Ankle: Chronic Instability

 In the clinic setting, when assessing someone with CLAI we would ask about the number and severity of recurrent sprains, observe performance of relevant function, assess the ankles ligament stability and potentially refer for a stress X-ray if indicated.

-From this point in the majority of cases would require a 12-week graded exercise program containing balance, specific strengthening for the outside lower leg muscles (everters), and general strengthening for the lower limb (calf, achilles, quads, hamstrings, gluteals, core), return to activity drills and a substitute for cardiovascular fitness.
+From this point in the majority of cases would commonly include a 12-week graded exercise program containing balance, specific strengthening for the outside lower leg muscles (everters).
+General strengthening for the lower limb (calf, achilles, quads, hamstrings, gluteals, core), return to activity drills and a substitute for cardiovascular fitness is often included.

 What if Physiotherapy isn’t Working?